Kuree/kratos/docs/advanced/struct.rst

 The rule of thumb is that if you want to have a mixture of input and output in your struct, use port bundle, otherwise use packed struct.

+If you want better generated SystemVerilog while using port bundles, it is highly recommended to use ``interface`` instead.
+It will be compiled to SystemVerilog ``interface`` instead, which offers better functionality than port bundles.
+You can check out more details, see :ref:`interface-label`.

 .. note::

     There is a pass called ``change_port_bundle_struct`` that can convert